 The Meteora Monasteries, a UNESCO site, are located in mainland Greece, in the region of Thessaly, 347 km north of Athens.
 Meteora is an extensive complex of gigantic sandstone rocks shadowing the local town of Kalabaka.

 Most Monasteries have 150-300 steps to reach their entrance.
 The Monastery of the Holy Trinity has a cable car that you can use to go up.
-The Monastery of St Stefanos is the most accessible Monastery.
+The Monastery of St Stefanos is the most accessible one.
 There is a small solid bridge leading straight to the entry from the car park and only a couple of wide steps to enter the main complex.

-Meteora Monasteries people climbing the stairs
+Meteora Monasteries people climbing the stairs.

 Steps towards Meteora

-Many people who can’t walk up the stairs, enjoy the ride of the loop around Meteora and stop for pictures.
-I would suggest stopping at the nearest possible to each monastery entrance as they are good vantage points and fun to watch the hordes of tourists climbing up and down the many stairs, like lines of ants.
+I suggest stopping at the nearest possible to each monastery entrance as they are good vantage points and fun to watch the hordes of tourists climbing up and down the many stairs, like lines of ants.

-Meteora Monasteries Great meteoron steps
+Meteora Monasteries Great meteoron steps taken from a drone.

 Read here a detailed article about which Meteora Monasteries are open on the day you are visiting, details of what to see, and most importantly the dress code.